LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/studio.rst

 with its ``204`` status code.

 .. figure:: figures/delete-coding-event-response.png
-   :alt: Postman delete a coding event response
+   :alt: Postman delete a CodingEvent response

-   Postman delete a coding event response
+   Postman delete a CodingEvent response

-As a final confirmation, check the state of the Coding Events collection and notice that it has returned to its initial state.
+As a final confirmation, check the state of the CodingEvents collection and notice that it has returned to its initial state.
 The representation of this state is shown in the empty list ``[]`` response body.

 Bonus Missions